fluentlabs-xyz/docs-docusaurus/docs/knowledge-base/fluent-overview.md

 Fluent's zkVM is written in SP1 as shown in the [rwasm-zkvm repo](https://github.com/fluentlabs-xyz/rwasm-zkvm).

-:::tip Fluent’s unique value proposition lies in its ability to:
+:::tip Fluent’s unique value proposition

 * simulate the execution environment (EE) of multiple virtual machines (VMs),
 * enabling real-time composability of smart contracts pertaining to different VMs (the EVM, the SVM, Wasm, etc.),